Axioms for infinite matroids: Examples

 \subsection{Representability and thin independence}

 An important class of finite matroids are the representable matroids~\cite{WhittleRep05}.
-However as matroids defined by linear independence are finitary, the dual of an infinite representable matroid will not, except in trivial cases, be representable.
+However, as matroids defined by linear independence are finitary, the dual of an infinite representable matroid will not, except in trivial cases, be representable.
 Representability thus seems to be a concept too narrow for infinite matroids.

-Can we find a notion of vector independence, different from linear independence, that includes some cofinitary matroids?
-We do not have a complete answer to this question, but think that the following notion of \emph{thin independence} may be worth considering.
+The following notion of \emph{thin independence}, which agrees with linear independence when the matroid is finite, leads to an otherwise slightly weaker \COMMENT{} notion of representability that is more compatible with duality.

 Let $F$ be a field, and let $A$ be some set.
 We say that a family $\Phi = (\varphi_i)_{i\in I}$ of functions $\varphi_i\colon A\to F$ is \emph{thin\/} if for every $a\in A$ there are only finitely many $i\in I$ with $\varphi_i(a)\neq 0$.
 Given such a thin family~$\Phi$ of functions, their pointwise sum $\sum_{i\in I}\varphi_i$ is another $A\to F$ function. \COMMENT{} We say that a family~$\Psi$ of $A\to F$ functions, not necessarily thin, is \emph{thinly independent} if for every thin subfamily $\Phi = (\varphi_i)_{i\in I}$ of $\Psi$ and every corresponding \COMMENT{} family $(\lambda_i)_{i\in I}$ of coefficients $\lambda_i\in F$ we have $\sum_{i\in I}\lambda_i\varphi_i=0\in F^A$ only when $\lambda_i=0$ for all $i\in I$. \COMMENT{}